 The following information is for all users of our Mail service, including Web hosting clients.
 If you are an administrator looking to manage your Mail domain, further information is available in the Mail Administrators Guide.Setup

-You can use either POP or IMAP to connect to your email accounts; if you are not sure which is best for your needs, see the tutorial.
+You can use either POP or IMAP to connect to your email accounts; if you are not sure which is best for your needs, IMAP is generally the right choice, but refer to the tutorial for more detailed discussion.
 All connections must be encrypted using the Internet standard TLS for your protection.

 Or use these general settings for all email programs:

 - Server Name: mail.electricembers.net